clintmillerportfolio/clintmillerportfolio.github.io/_portfolio/2_project.markdown

 <br>
 AT&T were offering many perks to their customers.
 The problem was each perk was on it’s own individual website.

 After a brief kickoff, I got right to work.
-We didn’t have much time so I started with Basecamp’s version of flows to illustrate our primary use cases.
+We didn’t have much time so I started with <a href="https://signalvnoise.com/posts/1926-a-shorthand-for-designing-ui-flows" target="_blank">Basecamp’s version of flow</a> to illustrate our primary use cases.
 I worked with our development team by defining the content strategy for the custom CMS we built.

 <img class="img_scale" src="/img/thanks4.png"/>